Unveiling m-Sharpness Through the Structure of Stochastic Gradient Noise: Theory

 On the other hand, we examine the algorithm’s dynamics as it approaches convergence in the late stages of training.
 As the parameters approach the minimum, the loss and the full gradient on the training set diminish, causing the gradient of the SGN covariance to dominate the drift term.
 Near a local minimum, it is well established \citep{jastrzkebski2017three,daneshmand2018escaping, zhu2018anisotropic,xie2020diffusion,xie2023overlooked} that for the negative log‐likelihood loss we have

 where $\mathrm{FIM}(x)$ denotes the empirical Fisher information matrix and $\nabla^2 f(x)$ the Hessian matrix.
 Moreover, an empirical result by \cite{xie2020diffusion} shows that for neural networks, this relationship remains approximately valid even far away from the local minima.
-Therefore, in the late stages of training, regularizing the trace of the SGN covariance is approximately equivalent to regularizing the trace of the Hessian, which is widely regarded as a good measure of sharpness that has been observed to correlate strongly with generalization performance \citep{blanc2020implicit,Wen2022,arora2022understanding,damian2022self,ahn2023escape,tahmasebi2024universal}.
+Therefore, in the late stages of training, regularizing the trace of the SGN covariance is approximately equivalent to regularizing the trace of the Hessian, which is widely regarded as a good measure of sharpness that has been observed to correlate strongly with generalization performance \citep{keskar2017largebatchtrainingdeeplearning,blanc2020implicit,Wen2022,arora2022understanding,damian2022self,ahn2023escape,tahmasebi2024universal}.

 To verify the dynamics around the minima, we consider the setting from the work of \cite{liu2020bad,damian2021label}, where initialization is performed at a bad minimum.
 We use the checkpoint provided by \cite{damian2021label}.
-The learning rate is set to \(1e^{-3}\), under which SGD has been shown to struggle in escaping bad minima.
-We do not use any explicit regularization techniques.
-For SAM, we use \(\rho = 5e^{-3}\) and compare the performance of m-SAM with different values of \(m\).
-In Figures~\ref{escape1},\ref{escape2}, we can clearly observe that as $m$ decreases, the regularization effect on the SGN covariance is significantly strengthened, which in turn accelerates the escape from poor minima—consistent with our theoretical analysis..
+The learning rate is set to $1\mathrm{e}{-3}$, under which SGD has been shown to struggle to escape poor minima.
+We do not employ any explicit regularization techniques.
+For SAM, we set $\rho = 5\mathrm{e}{-3}$ and compare the performance of m-SAM with different values of $m$.
+In Figures~\ref{escape1} and~\ref{escape2}, we can clearly observe that as $m$ decreases, the regularization effect on the SGN covariance is significantly strengthened, which in turn accelerates the escape from poor minima—consistent with our theoretical analysis.